 Mike has been working in the electric cooperative industry since 1983.
 Prior to coming to PRECorp in 2000, Mike worked for cooperatives in Oklahoma, Alaska, and Michigan.

-Mike serves as a gubernatorial appointment to the Wyoming Infrastructure Authority (WIA) and served as its chair until 2016.
-The WIA is instrumentality charged with the responsibility of diversifying the state’s economy through the development of transmission, advanced coal to electricity projects, and coal export development.
+Mike has served as a gubernatorial appointment to the Wyoming Infrastructure Authority (WIA) and served as its chair until 2016.
+The WIA (now called the Wyoming Energy Authority) is instrumentality charged with the responsibility of diversifying the state’s economy through the development of transmission, advanced coal to electricity projects, and coal export development.

 In 2016 Mike was appointed to the Wyoming Business Council (WBC) Board of Directors.
 The Business Council works with private businesses, state agencies, local governments, local economic development groups, partners and nonprofits to grow and diversify Wyoming’s economy, create jobs and enhance quality of life.